 - 3 tbsp good quality cocoa powder, sifted

 - Preheat your oven to 200°C (180°C fan) and line a 12-hole muffin tin with paper cases.

-- Mash up the sliced bananas in a large bowl until they turn glossy (I use a fork), then add 125ml of oil, 2 eggs and 100g of sugar, mixing well.
+- Mash 3 bananas vigorously in a large bowl until they turn glossy (I use a fork), then add 125ml of oil, 2 eggs and 100g of sugar, mixing well.

-- In another medium sized bowl, sift 225g of plain flour, 3 tablespoons of cocoa powder and bicarbonate of soda together and then beat into the banana mixture.
+- In another medium sized bowl, sift 225g of plain flour, 3 tablespoons of cocoa powder and 1 teaspoon of bicarbonate of soda together then gently stir into the banana mixture.

-- Spoon the mixture into the muffin cases and bake in the oven for 15-20 minutes until the muffins have risen and a cake tester comes out relatively clean.
+- Spoon the batter into the muffin cases and bake in the oven for 25-30 minutes until the muffins have risen and a cake tester comes out relatively clean.

-- Remove from the oven and allow the muffins to cool for a while before transferring them to a wire rack to fully cool.
+- Remove from the oven and allow the muffins to cool a little before transferring them to a wire rack to cool fully.